About and Contact

 Kasper Goethals is a feature writer for the Belgian national newspaper De Standaard, working on special reporting projects around the globe.

 Kasper started working as a freelancer in 2015.
-Since then his reporting has brought him to over twenty countries in four continents.
+Since then his reporting has brought him to over thirty countries in four continents.
 He has covered a variety of issues in our rapidly changing world.
-Most of his work deals with migration, but it also includes reporting projects from countries such as Venezuela, Burma, Iraq, Uganda, Russia and Qatar.
+Most of his work deals with migration to Europe, but it also includes reporting projects from countries such as Venezuela, Burma, Iraq, Uganda, Russia and Qatar.

 Kasper is most proud of his investigation into modern slavery of Ukrainians in Belgium and the smuggling of conflict gold from DR Congo.
 Also amongst his favorite work: this report on the EU’s efforts to stop migrants in the desert of Niger, an investigation into the total collapse of socialist Venezuela, a longread from Russian Kaliningrad and this portrait of Murad’s desperate journey back to Iraq.

 Much of his work is the result of collaboration with Coen van de Ven, Olivia Kortas and Johannes De Bruycker.
 After graduating in 2015, Kasper and his friends founded the journalistic cross-border collective The Caravan’s Journal.
 The members of the collective continue to travel and report together across borders.

 Before joining De Standaard, in May 2017, Kasper had worked for two years as an independent international reporter, contributing to Al Jazeera, De Morgen, Die Welt, Vrij Nederland, Knack, Le Vif and many others.
 He holds a BA in Print Journalism from Ghent and an Honors degree in International Reporting from the Media Schools of Utrecht and Aarhus.